TieDyedDevil/vumeter/README.md

 This code descends from original work by Martin Cameron.

 The program requires the SDL2 and SDL2\_ttf libraries and the DejaVu fonts.

+Build using gcc 9 or clang 9; clang is preferred.